Choosing house insurance that can weather the storm

 For a number of years, 'unprecedented' was the go-to word to describe shocking weather occurrences, things we’ve never seen before or that were completely unexpected.
 Unprecedented’ was used almost on repeat to describe the extreme weather event we now call the Auckland Anniversary Weekend floods.
 In the 2 years since, other weather-related terms, like marine heatwave, atmospheric river, and weather bomb, have entered our daily newsfeeds, showing how common extreme weather is becoming.

-Two and a half years on, the ripples of the Auckland Anniversary floods are still being felt.
-People and property have been changed forever.
+Natural events leave scars, and for many, the ripples are felt for years afterwards.
+Sometimes, people and property are changed forever.
 Adding to the lasting effects, exposed to natural disaster events, inflation and rising building costs, many insurance companies have been moving away from Full Area Replacement in favour of Sum Insured policies.

 Sum Insured versus Full Area Replacement